Toxicant default guideline values for water quality in aquatic ecosystems

 The reliability of a guideline value helps indicate how you should use that guideline value.
 Guidance for how to use the DGVs based on their reliability classification is provided in Table 2.
 This would also apply to site-specific guidelines values.

-DGV reliability Adequate for assessing water quality?
-Use guidance
+DGV reliability | Adequate for assessing water quality? | Use guidance |

-Very high Yes Use these DGVs in the context of the accompanying supporting information.
+Very high | Yes | Use these DGVs in the context of the accompanying supporting information.
+Use with other lines of evidence if possible or needed. |

-High Yes Use these DGVs in the context of the accompanying supporting information.
+High | Yes | Use these DGVs in the context of the accompanying supporting information.
+Use with other lines of evidence if possible or needed. |

+Moderate | Yes | Use these DGVs in the context of the accompanying supporting information.
 Use with other lines of evidence to account for the lower reliability of the DGVs and improve overall confidence in the assessment.
+Supplement the DGV derivation with additional chronic toxicity data if possible to improve the DGVs’ reliability. |

-Low No Use only as interim values, with a plan to improve DGV reliability or derive site-specific guideline values by acquiring relevant additional chronic toxicity data to enable derivation of a moderate reliability guideline value at the least.
+Low | No | Use only as interim values, with a plan to improve DGV reliability or derive site-specific guideline values by acquiring relevant additional chronic toxicity data to enable derivation of a moderate reliability guideline value at the least.
+If used, use with other lines of evidence to sufficiently account for the lower reliability of the DGVs and improve the overall confidence in the assessment.
+Document the justification for using these DGVs. |

-Very low No Use only as interim values, with a plan to improve DGV reliability or derive site-specific guideline values by acquiring relevant additional chronic toxicity data to enable derivation of a moderate reliability guideline value at the least.
+Very low | No | Use only as interim values, with a plan to improve DGV reliability or derive site-specific guideline values by acquiring relevant additional chronic toxicity data to enable derivation of a moderate reliability guideline value at the least.
+If used, use with other lines of evidence to sufficiently account for the lower reliability of the DGVs and improve the overall confidence in the assessment.
+Document the justification for using these DGVs. |

-Unknown No Use only as interim values, with a plan to improve DGV reliability or derive site-specific guideline values by acquiring relevant additional chronic toxicity data to enable derivation of a moderate reliability guideline value at the least.
+Unknown | No | Use only as interim values, with a plan to improve DGV reliability or derive site-specific guideline values by acquiring relevant additional chronic toxicity data to enable derivation of a moderate reliability guideline value at the least.
+If used, use with other lines of evidence to sufficiently account for the lower reliability of the DGVs and improve the overall confidence in the assessment.
+Document the justification for using these DGVs. |

 DGVs in the Water Quality Guidelines classified as very high, high or moderate represent an adequate screening point for assessing water quality in conjunction with other relevant lines of evidence (weight of evidence).